-The primary objectives of the Company are to maximise opportunities for the development of commercial and tourism-based aviation in Westland manage the ownership and operation of property activities in a commercial and strategic manner and to be involved in strategic projects which will benefit the Westland District.
+The primary objectives of the Company are to maximise opportunities for the development of commercial and tourism-based aviation in Westland, manage the ownership and operation of property activities in a commercial and strategic manner and to be involved in strategic projects which will benefit the Westland District and provide a commercial return to its shareholders.
 And the promotion of Westland as a destination.